Wal-Mart throws weight behind online entrepreneurs

 "The company is putting a lot of resources behind the e-commerce push and wants it to grow quickly," said Roberts.
 "To look back 10 or 15 years from now and say you were there when the direction of the whole company changed - that's exciting."

-Wal-Mart generates more than $400 billion (255 billion pounds) in annual revenue.
+Wal-Mart generates more than $400 billion in annual revenue.
 Yet it is the sixth-largest Internet retailer, behind Amazon.com Inc, Staples Inc, Apple Inc, Dell Inc and Office Depot Inc, according to industry publication Internet Retailer.

 That is a problem because e-commerce revenue in the United States is growing at 10 to 15 percent a year, while revenue of traditional retail stores is growing at about half that rate, according to Van Baker, a retail analyst at Gartner.